 Ooooh, that sounds like a lot to get through!
 Best get started then :)

 Before we get get going with this post, I want to let you know that I have an Lightroom Starter Kit that includes an editing checklist that will help you understand the steps you need to take when editing your images in LIghtroom.
-It's totally free and you can get it by clicking on the image below!
+Go here to grab it!

 With that out of the way, let's get this post started properly, kicking off with the reasons WHY we want to edit our images.
 Personally, I think it's always easier to start to get to grips with something when we understand more about why we should do it - so if that is you too, read on.